Dolce Far Niente

 And sacred idleness nurtures us and develops our wisdom along the way.
 We honour and relish it through our attention to the present moment.
 Earnest in its purposefulness, it is more about suppleness and emptiness than control and activity.
 We set off with an intention and are open hearted and open minded to what emerges from the not-doing.

-As some leaders experience on the solos we run, to be idle in this way, can be deliciously sweet and blissful.
+As some leaders experience on the solos and retreats we run, to be idle in this way, can be deliciously sweet and blissful.
 For others it can feel anything but.
 At least at the start, especially for those not used to not-doing, or contemplating who they are and what they do.

 Its limitless forms